micmejia/bible-dump/AMPC/Matthew/Matt 24.md

-But understand this: had the householder known in what [part of the night, whether in a [^v]night or a morning] watch the thief was coming, he would have watched and would not have allowed his house to be [^w]undermined _and_ broken into.
+But understand this: had the householder known in what [part of the night, whether in a night or a morning] watch the thief was coming, he would have watched and would not have allowed his house to be undermined _and_ broken into.